-Coming back with another exciting feature of the Trailblazers series, where we focus on individuals of our family who spread their wings and took off towards heights previously unthought of and uncharted.
+Coming back with another exciting feature of the Trailblazers series, where we focus on writers and individuals of our family who spread their wings and took off towards heights previously unthought of and uncharted.
 In this feature we will be writing about another graduate of the second batch of our Literary Fellowship program, Fatema Bhaiji.

 Acclaim and Applause: